-Historical Background of Indian Constitution
+Historical Background of the Indian Constitution

-They followed a policy of conquest, annexation and consolidation in India.
-Thus, by the middle of the nineteenth Century, most of India was controlled by the British, either directly by the East India Company or through the system of treaties and alliances with the Princely States.
+They followed a policy of conquest, annexation, and consolidation in India.
+Thus, by the middle of the nineteenth century, most of India was controlled by the British, either directly by the East India Company or through the system of treaties and alliances with the Princely States.
 During this period certain measures of constitutional reforms were introduced.
 During the reign of Warren Hastings, the Regulating Act (1773) and Pitts India Act (1784) were passed.

 Regulating Act of 1773: